 The egg cream will still taste good, it just won’t look as pretty.

-And if you make it with vanilla syrup instead of chocolate syrup, then you’re gonna have to call that a Manhattan Egg Cream.
+And if you make it with vanilla syrup instead of chocolate syrup, that’s a Manhattan Egg Cream.

 New York Egg Cream